MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Welcome to Flight Hub!
 Use this dashboard to quickly identify the latest Windows Insider Preview Builds.
 You can also see SDK and ISO releases.

+Please read [this blog post](https://blogs.windows.com/windows-insider/2021/06/24/preparing-for-insider-preview-builds-of-windows-11/) on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.

-## Active Development Builds of Windows 11
+## Active Development 25000 Series Builds of Windows 11
 Builds from the active development branch simply reflect the latest work in progress code from our engineers.

-Please read [this blog post](https://blogs.windows.com/windows-insider/2021/06/24/preparing-for-insider-preview-builds-of-windows-11/) on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.

->[!NOTE]
->*These builds include an enablement package to Build 22622/22623 for rolling out new features.

 | Build | Dev | Beta | RP | SDK | ISO |
 |-------|------|------|